 - Brokerage commissions;

 - Markups, mark-downs and other amounts included in the price of a security;

 - Custodian fees;

 - Administrative fees;

 - Interest charges;

 - Odd-lot differentials;

 - Transfer taxes;

 - Wire transfer fees;

 - Electronic fund fees;

-- Exchange and SEC fees;
+- Exchange and SEC fees; and

-- Sponsor or platform advisory fees; and

 - Expenses assessed to holders of securities or other investments relating to litigation involving that security or investment.

-In addition to the potential fees and expenses listed above, some registered Investment Companies may be subject to fees and expenses associated with their committed, revolving line of credit agreement.
 Investments in Private Investment Companies, Investment Companies (e.g., mutual funds and ETFs), and other Pooled Investment Vehicles also may be subject to sales charges (e.g., front-end or contingent deferred sales charges), redemption fees and exchange fees.
 Private Investment Companies, Investment Companies and other Pooled Investment Vehicles also generally have internal fees and expenses that will be borne by clients whose assets are invested in these investment products.
 These internal fees and expenses include, for example: